maya-tsedeke/Solita-Helsinki-city-bike-app/README.md

 6. Display detailed information about a single station, including total number of journeys starting and ending at the station, and the average distance of journeys starting and ending at the station
 7. Display charts showing the top 5 most popular departure and return stations for a specific station
 8. Allow users to update the return station and return date for a specific journey
+#### Additional:
+1. Creating UI for adding journeys or bicycle stations
+2. Single Station location on the map
+3. The average distance of a journey starting from the station
+4. The average distance of a journey ending at the station
+5. Top 5 most popular return stations for journeys starting from the station
+6. Top 5 most popular departure stations for journeys ending at the station
+7. Ability to filter all the calculations per month
+8. Customer dashboard for reading KM and Duration in hour for their past travel
+9. Ability to filter top latest journeys history calculations per logged-in user or customer can start or end journey
+10. Endpoints to store new journeys data or new bicycle stations
+11. Running backend in Docker
+12. Running backend in Azure Cloud
+13. Implementing automated E2E tests
 ### Prerequisites
 <a name="prerequisites"></a>
 To get started with the Helsinki City Bike app, you will need to have the following software installed on your computer: